orblivion/ntfy/.sandstorm/README_DETAILS.md

     * See how fast that updates?
     * Do I keep all my existing topics?
 Or at least the same notification configs for UnifiedPush even if it changes topics?
     * If so, that makes the jettison-restart strategy (in case of compromise) fast.
-- [ ] Do UnifiedPush messages get cached?
+- [x] Do UnifiedPush messages get cached?
 Are there any other differences with UP?
+    * Answer: Whether or not they do, it seems that if you're offline at the relevant time, you will miss the message.
+This seems to be not true for non-UP messages.
+        * Though the phone's polling request for the UP topics do seem to include "since=" so who knows.
+        * But bottom line it doesn't seem to give missed notifications to your phone, or maybe those messages are failing to get published during grain restarts etc.
 - [x] BaseURL - Can I leave blank?
 The grain URL only works with Sandstorm.
 The ui subdomains rotate.
 The API URL shouldn't be known to the app.
     * On the backend, it's used for a bunch of stuff that's not enabled anyway, and/or blank is fine.
         * I will miss it for attachments, but that is looking for a full URL.
 I can do static hosting for that in a future release.